 There has been no evidence of direct flying fox-to-human transmission, or of human-to-human transmission as has occurred overseas with the closely related Nipah virus.
 Horse to horse transmission is more likely to occur when horses are in close contact with each other.

 There are 2 recorded incidents in 2011 and 2013 where dogs have become infected, plausibly by contact with blood or excretions from infected horses on the properties.
 The clinical signs in dogs are mild and likely to go unnoticed, however, dogs can represent a transmission risk to humans from saliva soon after they become infected.

 How is Hendra virus spread?

 A recent study confirmed that flying fox urine is the most significant route of HeV excretion in wild-caught black flying foxes.
 Transmission pathways facilitating spillover to horses via urinary contamination of pasture, feed and water sources is highly plausible.
-Routine observation of the abundance of flying-fox urine, faeces and food debris underneath trees in which they are feeding suggests that horses have a high likelihood of direct physical contamination with potentially infectious material at these sites.
+Routine observation of the abundance of flying-fox urine, faeces, and food debris underneath trees in which they are feeding suggests that horses have a high likelihood of direct physical contamination with the potentially infectious material at these sites.
 As horses are more likely to be resting than grazing or browsing when flying-foxes are most actively foraging, direct inoculation of infectious flying-fox urine with the mucosal surfaces of horses is another plausible transmission pathway in addition to ingestion of contaminated material.